 Young Artists Auditions

-Young Artists Winners are presented in concerts, generally in February or March.
-These concerts are also advertised in major newspapers and on local public radio stations.
-Each winner of the Young Artists Auditions receives a $500 award from the Benjamin and Anna Perlow Scholarships Fund of The Pittsburgh Foundation, designated for the furtherance of his/her music career.
+Young Artists Winners are presented in concerts, in March and April.
+Each winner of the Young Artists Auditions receives a $500 award from the Benjamin and Anna Perlow Scholarships Fund of The Pittsburgh Foundation, designated for the furtherance of his/her music studies.

 The annual June Alumni Concert features "return performances" by former Pittsburgh Concert Society winners who have achieved distinguished careers in the field of music.

 In addition to its formal concert activity, the Pittsburgh Concert Society reaches out into the community.
 Outstanding artists are invited to perform in venues throughout the city, with a special emphasis on reaching young people.
-These performances are arranged by the officers of the Society, working in close collaboration with organizations such as the Children's Museum, the Children's Hospital, the History Center of Pittsburgh, The Carnegie Library, assisted living communities, Pittsburgh and suburban school districts, colleges, and other local arts organizations.
+These performances are arranged by the officers of the Society, working in close collaboration with organizations such as the Children's Museum, Chamber Music Pittsburgh, The Saturday Light Brigade, The Johnstown Concert Series, the Tiffany Concert Series, assisted living communities, Pittsburgh and suburban school districts, colleges, and other local arts organizations.